 Most Recent Update:

 Hello friends!
 Two quick things today.
-First, I made some no-churn orange cardamom pumpkin ice cream for you.
+First, I made some no-churn orange pumpkin ice cream for you.
+With cardamom.

 Second, you’ll want some sauce to go with it.
 Fortunately for you, I guest posted over on my friend Jane’s blog, The Heritage Cook, and she is sharing both the ice cream and the sauce recipes over there.
 Go visit, and if you don’t know Jane, you will soon love her.
 As a bonus, her blog is gluten-free and is a wonderful resource for people who must avoid gluten but who still want to eat delicious food.